|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

-Known as the masterpiece of Persian culture,this former capital of Iran created by Shah Abbas 1, in the 16th century,is known as a city of beautiful gardens, fine art and for its bridges that span the Zayandeh river.
+Known as the masterpiece of Persian culture,this former capital of Iran created by Shah Abbas I, in the 16th century, is known as a city of beautiful gardens, fine art and for its bridges that span the Zayandeh river.
 The city is best explored on foot.
-We start with the Chehel-Sotun museum and its attractive grounds.
-We then explore the city's main attraction, Imam square which contains the beautiful Imam mosque, Ali Qapu palace and Sheikh Lotfollah mosque.
+We start with the Chehel-Sotun Museum and its attractive grounds.
+We then explore the city's main attraction, Imam Square which contains the beautiful Imam Mosque, Ali Qapu palace and Sheikh Lotfollah Mosque.
 Nearly two thirds of Iran's handicrafts come from Isfahan and this afternoon we will visit several workshop/stores to learn about carpets, miniatures and print blocking on fabric.
-Tonight, we will drive by the river to see the bridges illuminated.
+Tonight, we drive by the river to see Isfahan's beautiful bridges illuminated after dark.
 Dinner and overnight in Isfahan.

 Day 17: Jameh Mosque & the Shaking Minarets

-Today we continue visiting sights in and around Isfahan.
-We visit the Jameh mosque, the origins of which date back to the 8th century, but after a fire in the 11th century it has undergone many phases of renovation and today offers a condensed history of Iranian architecture.
+Today we continue visiting sites in and around Isfahan.
+We visit the Jameh Mosque, the origins of which date back to the 8th century, but after a fire in the 11th century it has undergone many phases of renovation and today offers a condensed history of Iranian architecture.

 Day 18: Traditional Village of Abyaneh